A finger pointing to maximum point in a graph on a digital screen

 The Government of India in 2003 enacted the Fiscal Responsibility and Budget Management Act (FRBMA), which focused on reducing the fiscal deficit of the country.
 However, it was only in FY08 when the fiscal deficit was brought below 3%.
 States, who enacted their individual Fiscal Responsibility Legislations (FRLs) from 2002 to 2010 considered together, were more successful in keeping their fiscal deficit below 3% in many years.

-Fiscal deficit relative to GDP: union government and states
+fiscal deficit relative to gdp union government

 Bringing union government’s revenue account in balance or surplus was also the part of the 2003 FRBMA and was hence, endorsed by the Twelfth Finance Commission.
 It became a feature of states’ FRLs.
 However, in the 2018 amendment to the union government’s FRBMA, revenue account balance as an objective was given up.
 The amended Act specified the debt-GDP targets for the union government, states and their combined accounts at 40%, 20% and 60% respectively while the fiscal deficit to GDP targets were kept at 3% each for the union government and aggregate of states.